ubports/docs.ubports.com/userguide/dailyuse/anbox.rst

 Reporting bugs
 --------------

 Please :doc:`report any bugs </contribute/bugreporting>` you come across.
-Bugs concering Ubuntu Touch are reported in `the normal Ubuntu Touch tracker <https://github.com/ubports/ubuntu-touch/issues>`_ and issues with Anbox are reported on `our downstream fork <https://github.com/ubports/anbox/issues>`_.
+Bugs concerning Ubuntu Touch are reported in `the normal Ubuntu Touch tracker <https://github.com/ubports/ubuntu-touch/issues>`_ and issues with Anbox are reported on `our downstream fork <https://github.com/ubports/anbox/issues>`_.
 Thank you!